 If you’re not satisfied with what your English says about you, test your problem areas with this popular, remarkably effective handbook.
 Each of the thirty short chapters zeroes in on a different aspect of grammar, usage, spelling, and pronunciation, with challenging and often amusing exercises to help you monitor your daily progress.
 Your vital communication skills can improve dramatically, in just fifteen minutes a day, with Thirty Days to Better English.

 Norman Lewis was born in 1912 in Brooklyn, New York, and died in 2006 in Whittier, California.
 He was an author, grammarian, lexicographer, and etymologist, and a leading authority on English-language skills.
-In addition to Word Power Made Easy, his… More about Norman Lewis
+In addition to Word Power Made Easy, his many… More about Norman Lewis